-Chula Vista Police Explorer Post 2831 was established in 1968.
+The Chula Vista Police Cadet program began in 1968 as a participant in the national Law Enforcement Explorer program.
 The purpose of the program is to acquaint young people, ages 14 to 21, with the objectives of public safety in our community and to instill and promote sound morals, ethical conduct, and respect for law and order.

-Explorers meet twice monthly, in addition, Explorers are required to participate in community events.
+Cadets meet twice monthly.
+In addition, Cadets are required to participate in community events.

-The Explorer Academy offers many opportunities for participants to apply the training they receive in real world situations.
-For example, Explorers may volunteer their service at community events by directing traffic, working crowd control, fingerprinting children, and other tasks involving contact with the public.
+The Cadet Academy offers many opportunities for participants to apply the training they receive in real world situations.
+For example, Cadets may volunteer their service at community events by directing traffic, working crowd control, fingerprinting children, and other tasks involving contact with the public.

 Participants can also learn, first hand, how police officers do their jobs.
-Sworn officers with specialized skillsets are invited to Explorer meetings to explain Police Department operations including; investigates into major crimes such as Homicides; Narcotics Violations; and Gang Activity.
-Explorers may also be eligible to participate in ride-alongs with patrol officers.
+Sworn officers with specialized skillsets are invited to Cadet meetings to explain Police Department operations including; investigations into major crimes such as Homicides; Narcotics Violations; and Gang Activity.
+Cadets may also be eligible to participate in ride-alongs with patrol officers.